 Bed bugs may be found embedded into your couch or furniture cushions.
 They could live on the cushions of your dining room chairs.
 They may even be found in your home office chair.

-And, yes, unfortunately, bed bugs can live in carpet.
+And, yes, unfortunately, bed bugs can live in carpets.
 If you have bed bugs elsewhere in your home, it’s likely you’ll find them in your carpet, too.

-But just because bed bugs can live in carpet, this doesn’t mean they prefer it.
+But just because bed bugs can live on the carpet, this doesn’t mean they prefer it.